Zackattak01/pb/README.md

 `Source.TraversalDepth`: Can be any number. `0` matches directoriees by `/home/user/repos/*` while `1` matches directories by `/home/user/repos/*/*`

-`ProjectOpenCommand`: Set the command that will be used to open projects.
+`ProjectOpenCommand`: Set the command that will be used to open projects. `$projectName` and `$projectPath` are available as variables

 `DefaultOpenDepth`: Can be any number. `0` will cause the first selection to open a project.  `1` while allow users to select a folder than select a project to open